-As a senior executive or HR leader, you may be worried about the abrasive behaviour of one of the leaders in your organization.
+As a senior executive or HR leader, you may be worried about the abrasive behaviour of one of the leaders (or non-management top performers) in your organization.
 Otherwise a high-performing, highly valued member of your leadership cadre, this person’s conduct is tainted with excessive harshness.
 And though you may not have witnessed any problematic behaviours first-hand, complaints have been coming in.

 You may think that your options are limited to only two: fire him or her (with all the associated costs and loss of crucial expertise), or put up with the behaviour (with all the damage caused by the abrasiveness).
 And neither of these options is palatable.

 But now there is another way, an Option #3: KEEP THE PERSON – AND HELP HIM (OR HER) CHANGE.

 Our REAL™ Program for Abrasive Leaders is designed to successfully accomplish Option No. 3.
 It delivers a win-win solution for everyone involved: the organization, the abrasive leader, the work unit and of course you personally (no more of those sleepless nights).

 Or use our proprietary, free Abrasive Leader Risk Assessment tool to evaluate the risks that the abrasive behaviour is triggering.
 Submit it to us for comments, or simply use it for your own internal purposes.

 Also, here are free resources for you to explore:

 The business case for a respectful workplace - A collection of data and figures that help you quantify why it makes good business sense to maintain a respectful workplace.

 Our Blog – Check out our blog entries focused on respectful workplace issues.